Haeata-Ash/hanky/README.md

 - If you just want to load flash cards from files, see the examples below

 Hanky can be used out of the box as a command line application.
-If running your own hanky script, omit the `-m` seen in the below examples and replace `hanky` with your python file.
+If running your own hanky script, replace `hanky` with `python3 my_script.py`.

 **Overview**